Nikita Andreev: FC Tyumen

 In 2012, he signed a contract with Russian Second Division club FC Tyumen.
 Andreev would later make a handful of Russian National Football League appearances with FC Sokol Saratov and FC Tambov.

 Intercity

 In January 2020, he returned to Spain, joining Tercera División club Intercity.

 International career

-After persistently turning down offers to play for the Estonian football team, Andreyev represented the Russian under-19 team at the 2007 UEFA Under-19 Championship in Austria, though they failed to win a match, and crashed out of the tournament in the group stages.
+After persistently turning down offers to play for the Estonian football team, Andreev represented the Russian under-19 team at the 2007 UEFA Under-19 Championship in Austria, though they failed to win a match, and crashed out of the tournament in the group stages.

 Personal life

-Andreyev stated in an interview with UEFA.com in July 2009 that he is a patriotic Russian, that he dreams of playing in the Russian league and is a Zenit fan.
+Andreev stated in an interview with UEFA.com in July 2009 that he is a patriotic Russian, that he dreams of playing in the Russian league and is a Zenit fan.
 He also spoke of his commitment to football, stating "I love playing football, no matter where; in the yard, on the beach.
 I have not lost my desire – it has become even stronger."